knieriem/libtask-cm/README.md

 	In the main context, still using the MSP stack, initial tasks can be created, and the first task can be scheduled using `taskswitch()`.

--	The `Task` structure is exposed to the application, to make debugging / monitoring easier.

 -	No dynamic memory allocation.
 	`taskcreate`'s signature has been adjusted, by adding two arguments, `Task*` and `void *stack`.